Fabio Rojas

-Career
+Education and career

 Rojas graduated from the University of Chicago with a Ph.D. in Sociology in 2003 and began teaching as a professor of sociology at Indiana University – Bloomington.
 He is the author of From Black Power to Black Studies: How a Radical Social Movement Became an Academic Discipline (2007, The Johns Hopkins University Press) and Theory for the Working Sociologist (2017, Columbia University Press).
 With Michael T. Heaney, he is a co-author of Party in the Street: The Antiwar Movement and the Democratic Party after 9/11 (2015, Cambridge University Press), which won the APSA's 2016 Leon J. Epstein award for the study of political parties and organizations.
 He is also the author of an e-book titled Grad Skool Rulz: Everything You Need to Know about Academia from Admissions to Tenure (2011).

 In the Summer of 2017, he is the co-editor of the magazine Contexts: Understanding People in their Social Worlds, a publication of the American Sociological Association.
 The first editions that are printed under his leadership is in the Winter 2018 issue, which is released in February 2018.

 Overall, his research addresses organizational behavior, social movements, higher education, computer modeling, rational choice theory, social theory, and economic sociology.